2 Days Around the Ring of Kerry: Things to Do in Killarney

 Sneem

-Another quick stop on this journey, driving for 35 more minutes will take you to the town of Sneem, with its distinctive brightly colored buildings adding a vibrant atmosphere to the village.
-Famous for its public sculpture park, you can search for a collection of artwork by Irish and international artists scattered throughout Sneem which inherently turn the village into an open-air gallery to be explored.
-You can also head to the Garden of the Senses, designed to stimulate the five senses while providing a peaceful and reflective space for visitors.
+Drive for 35 more minutes to the town of Sneem with its distinctive brightly colored buildings adding a vibrant atmosphere to the village.
+Explore a collection of Irish and international artwork scattered throughout the public sculpture park which inherently turn the village into an open-air gallery.
+Stop by the Garden of the Senses as well, designed to stimulate the five senses while providing a peaceful and reflective space for visitors.

-Geographically, the village is divided by the Sneem River which flows through the center of town.
+Geographically, the village is divided by the Sneem River flowing through the center of town.
 On the rainy day of our tour this river was raging in full force, adding to the picturesque natural charm of Sneem.

 People walking past 'The Green House Curiosity Shop' on a vibrant street in Killarney, Ireland, on a rainy day.